OverTheRhine/BaroThermLogger/README.md

 # BaroThermLogger with MPL3115A2

-Tags: TSL2561, FEATHER 32U4 ADALOGGER, Arduino, I2C, SPI, Barometric Pressure, Altitude, Temperature Sensor
+Tags: TSL2561, FEATHER 32U4 ADALOGGER, Arduino, I2C, SPI, Barometric Pressure, Altitude, Temperature Sensor, Data logger

 Simple data logger based on ADAFRUIT FEATHER 32U4 ADALOGGER with Barometric Pressure/Altitude/Temperature sensor MPL3115A2 on an ADAFRUIT breakout board.
 Programming language is C++ (Arduino sketch).
 Four different functions are available by selecting them with the help of a 4 Bit DIP switch.
 100 text files with acquired data can be stored on the SD card.